Dynamics of parafermionic states in transport measurements: Quasiparticle poisoning and three-level telegraph noise

 The setup presented in the previous section is inspired by the hybrid FQH-SC systems analysed in Refs.~\cite{Lee2017,Gul2022} (see also the theoretical setups in Ref.~\cite{Clarke2014}).
 These platforms can in general be subject to two sources of fractional quasiparticle poisoning that affect the stability of the fractional charge $\tilde{q}$.
 The first is given by quasiholes and quasiparticles in the bulk of the incompressible Hall liquid.
 Since these fractional excitations are characterised by an energy gap $\Delta_{\rm FQH}$, it is expected that they become localised in a glass state by disorder effects at low temperatures \cite{Rosenow2012}.
 This scenario is consistent with the interferometry experiments in GaAs platforms (see, for instance, Refs.~\cite{An2011,Nakamura2020,Nakamura2022}), and suggests that bulk excitations provide only a minor contribution to poisoning events for $T \ll \Delta_{\rm FQH}$.
 The second source is more relevant and is constituted by the chiral gapless edge modes in the system.
 To include this source of poisoning in our analysis, we consider the external edge of the system as a reservoir of fractional quasiparticles, and we assume a weak incoherent coupling between the chiral gapless modes and one of the two PFs.
 This is illustrated in Fig.~\ref{fig:edgepoison}.
 Specifically, we assume the coupling to be

 where $\psi_{e/3}$ is the edge mode annihilation operator taken at a given position along the edge, and only the right PF ($\alpha_2$) couples to this gapless mode.
-More general interactions coupling both PFs with an extended region of the edge can be considered and do not qualitatively affect our results.
+More general interactions coupling both PFs with an extended region of the edge can be considered but do not qualitatively affect our results.
 We expect the tunnelling amplitude $\eta_{e/3}$ of the fractional quasiparticles to decrease with the distance of $\alpha_2$ from the edge and with the energy gap $\Delta_{\rm FQH}$.

 Based on the coupling in Eq.~\eqref{eq:edgeint}, we now introduce two additional jump operators $L_{\pm}^{e/3}$ describing incoherent jumps of $e/3$ charges from the edge into the PF system and vice versa.
-These operators are derived in App.~\ref{app:anyons} by extending the procedure in Refs.~\cite{Nathan2020,Schulenborg2023} to the case of fractional charge operators.
-They depend on the anyonic spectral function $\tilde{d}$ that results from the Fourier transform of the two-point correlation function in time of the operator $\psi_{e/3}$.
+These operators are derived in App.~\ref{app:anyons} by extending the procedure in Refs.~\cite{Nathan2020,Schulenborg2023} to the case of fractional charge operators in ideal Laughlin edge states.
+They depend on the anyonic spectral function $\tilde{d}$ which results from the Fourier transform of the two-point correlation function in time of the operator $\psi_{e/3}$.
 In particular, we consider the explicit expression for this spectral function presented in Refs.~\cite{Liguori2000,Mintchev2013}, and by including $\Delta_{\rm FQH}$ as an ultraviolet cutoff we obtain:

 Here $\mu$ is the chemical potential of the external edge mode (corresponding to the potential of the incoming edge mode in Ref.~\cite{Gul2022}), $\beta$ is the inverse temperature of the system and the bold $\mathbf{\Gamma}$ represents the Euler gamma function (see App.~\ref{app:anyons} for further details and Ref.~\cite{Ferraro2015} for related results).
 The resulting expression for the fractional jump operators is